marcusmdza/SEA-Project-2025/README.md

-# BeatBase - Interactive Music Catalog
+# SEA 2025 Project: BeatBase - Interactive Music Catalog

 ## Project Overview
 BeatBase is a web-based music catalog that showcases a collection of songs using data from Spotify.
 The application features a landing page with an intuitive interface and a catalog page that displays tracks in a format similar to popular streaming services.